-It can feel like the rug has been pulled from beneath you, the curtain is drawn back and your impending death date looms over you while the visual reminder in the form of your aging body stares at you and a stack of unfulfilled dreams are still left achieved.
+It can feel like the rug has been pulled from beneath you, the curtain is drawn back, and your impending death date looms over you while the visual reminder in the form of your aging body stares at you and a stack of unfulfilled dreams is still left achieved.

-You’re not ready for it to be over yet, but you have this stark realization that time has now slipped away and you are closer to the end than the beginning.
+You’re not ready for it to be over yet, but you realize that time has now slipped away, and you are closer to the end than the beginning.

-Is What the Media Presents About the Midlife Crisis Correct?
+Is What the Media Presents About a Midlife Crisis Correct?

 In fact, 1.8 billion people (23.1% of the global population) are aged between 40 to 59.
 Yet there’s a major issue, this cohort of society is not featured as often in lifespan development research studies.